lupyuen/lupyuen.github.io/src/ci.md

 ```text
   runs-on: [self-hosted, Linux, X64]
 ```
 TODO: Fetch-Source on Arm64

-- See below for the fixes for macOS Arm64 and Linux x64

-- Security Concerns: How to be sure that Self-Hosted Runners will run only approved scripts and commands?
-  (Right now I have disabled external users from triggering GitHub Actions on my repo)

-- Shut down the runners when we're done with testing

 We modified the GitHub Workflow Files, to use Self-Hosted Runners:
 - https://github.com/lupyuen3/runner-nuttx/pull/1/files

-Why are we doing this?
-- In case we need to reduce [GitHub Hosting Costs](https://docs.google.com/spreadsheets/d/1gY0VrSJvouXwDIclspQCFoBcoHhNCbGicNoVJRhJ-h4/edit?gid=0#gid=0).
-Or if we need to run the NuttX CI privately.
-- It's a great way to understand the Internals of NuttX CI!
-- Why is NuttX CI so heavy?
-That's because for every PR, it compiles every single NuttX Build Config: Arm, RISC-V, Simulator.
-(Hosting charges won't be cheap)

-TODO: We might need a quicker way to "fail fast" and prevent other CI Jobs from running?
-Which will reduce the number of Runners?

-TODO: What if we could start earlier the CI Jobs that are impacted by the Modified Code in the PR?
-So if I modify something for Ox64 BL808 SBC, it should start the CI Job for `ox64:nsh`.
-If it fails, then don't bother with the rest of the Arm / RISC-V / Simulator jobs.

-TODO: Suppose we need to throttle our GitHub Runners from 36 Runners down to 25 Runners (and cut costs).
-What would be the impact on NuttX CI Duration?
-Are there any tools for modeling the queueing duration?

 # CI Build for NuttX